Skip to main content

 3 mentions Positive Neutral Negative

-• “It fits the atmosphere of the game really well and is very pleasant to the ears.”
+• “The atmosphere fits the game really well and is very pleasant to the ears.”

-• “I like the colorful atmosphere very much and also the relaxing background music.”
+• “I like the colorful atmosphere very much, along with the relaxing background music.”

 • emotional